 Act professionally and listen to the producer.
 The quicker you respond and deliver what the producer needs, the more you will get from your session.
-If you are difficult to work with word could get around.
-If you impress the producer they may be happy to pass your demo on to his own contacts in the industry!
+If you are difficult to work with, a bad word could get around.
+If you impress the producer they may be happy to pass your demo on to his contacts in the industry.

 Ask questions: At the end of the session make sure you understand the next steps and when you will get the finished product.